Photo courtesy of http://liberato.org Ricardo Liberato

 There is no fancy engineering required for the donkey work of lifting millions of stones.
 Building such ramps is rough carpentry, and the hundreds of ramps are identical, so it’s easy to make the process efficient.
 At the completion of the building, the last ramp would be zippered from the top down, leaving no trace behind.

 As the pyramid is being raised, ramps from retired paths can simply be transferred to higher levels.
-Once the process is worked out, it’s almost all foreman level leadership–very little real engineering time would be required to supervise the lifting.
+Once the process is worked out, it’s almost all foreman-level leadership–very little real engineering time would be required to supervise the lifting.
+Other than the real engineers ensuring that the corners of each course are in exactly the right spots, it is basically brick-laying at a giant scale.

 Flexibility